 They get their name from their unique hunting style – instead of using their beaks to peck at prey like most birds, they skim the surface of the water with their beaks open, scooping up small fish and crustaceans.

 The piping plover is a small bird that lives on the ocean beaches of North America.
-They can be found along the East Coast from New Brunswick to South Carolina in the summer.
+In the summer, they can be found along the East Coast from New Brunswick to South Carolina.

 These birds are well-camouflaged, with light-colored plumage that helps them blend in with their sandy beach habitat.

 They are also excellent swimmers and can often be seen running along the shoreline in search of food.
 In addition to their ocean habitat, piping plovers can also be found in brackish water and in inland lakes.

 The red knot is a small shorebird that breeds in the Arctic tundra.